WebXDAO/WebXDAO.github.io/README.md

 ---

-<b>Web3Community is an Open Source Community that focuses on Web 3.0 and Blockchain technologies 🚀 </b>
+<b>WebXDAO is an Open Source Community that focuses on Web 3.0 and Blockchain technologies 🚀 </b>

 We are currently implementing the design from Figma to code.
-If you want to help, please check the [issue](https://github.com/web3community/web3community.github.io/issues/3) regarding about that.
-Any suggestions for our website, you can submit an issue [here](https://github.com/web3community/web3community.github.io/issues/new/choose).
+If you want to help, please check the [issue](https://github.com/WebXDAO/WebXDAO.github.io/issues/3) regarding about that.
+Any suggestions for our website, you can submit an issue [here](https://github.com/WebXDAO/WebXDAO.github.io/issues/new/choose).

 ---